-In an effort to honor our United States active military and their service, Desert Christian Schools offers a 20% tuition discount for students in grades TK-12 whose parent or guardian actively serves in any branch of the United States Military.
+In an effort to honor our United States active military and their service, Desert Christian Schools offers a 20% tuition discount for students in grades kindergarten through twelfth whose parent or guardian actively serves in any branch of the United States Military.
 A Military Discount Application must be filed each year with current military orders or active duty ID.